Unfortunately, there’s no such thing as a self cleaning turtle tank.

 Remove any visible poop, leftover food, and other gunk.

-A small fishing net or turkey baster is great for this.
+A small fishing net is great for larger bits and a turkey baster is great for sucking up those annoying small floaty bits of detritus.

 Replace at least 25% of the tank’s water to lower ammonia and nitrite and keep the nitrate levels below 40 ppm.